scalameter/scalameter.github.com/home/gettingstarted/0.5/inline.md

     libraryDependencies += "com.storm-enroute" %% "scalameter-core" % "[version]"

 where `[version]` is at least `0.5-SNAPSHOT`, and you are using Scala 2.10 or newer.
+Note that the minimalistic `scalameter-core` module is sufficient for inline benchmarking and you do not need to use the full ScalaMeter suite.

 Then, to measure how long a snippet of code executes, proceed as follows: